gfpkelly1986/milestone-project-heritage-housing-issues/README.md

 ## Dataset Content

-- The dataset for this project is sourced from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data).
+- The dataset for this project was sourced here: [Kaggle](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data).

+    - Kaggle has over 50,000 public datasets available on its website for practicing data science work.

 - The features in this dataset are: